bualuk/cisc187-assignments/lab22-bag-functions/README.md

 # Bag class functions

-The goal of this lab is to contunie creating a user defined class template that encapulates data storage that can grow and shrink dynamically.
+The goal of this lab is to continue creating a user defined class template that encapulates data storage that can grow and shrink dynamically.

+I this lab we will actually implement the functions that allow a bag to change size dynamically.

 ## Steps